SilasReinagel/silasreinagel.github.io/static/delivering/04_intro.md

 If you read and absorb this information, you will be well equipped with what you need to master project management.

-I'm not one of those authors who writes pages upon pages, repeating the same information again and again to get it into your head.
+I'm not one of those authors who writes pages upon pages, repeating the same information, again and again, to get it into your head.

 Instead of so much repetition, I end each chapter with review questions so that you can discover if you fully absorbed the key points it presents.
-If you are able to answer all the questions for a chapter, then feel free to move on to the next.
+If you can answer all the questions for a chapter, then feel free to move on to the next.
 If you have trouble recalling some answers, go back and re-read the chapter until you can effortlessly answer the review questions.